Metropolitan Opera: Touring

 Beginning in 1898, the Metropolitan Opera company of singers and musicians undertook a six-week tour of American cities following its season in New York.
 These annual spring tours brought the company and its stars to cities throughout the U.S., most of which had no opera company of their own.

 In Cleveland, for example, Met stops were sporadic until 1924, when underwriting efforts spearheaded by Newton D. Baker led to 3 consecutive years of annual 8-engagement performances.
 This led to the formation of the Northern Ohio Opera Association led by future U.S. Senator Robert J. Bulkley with the express purpose of underwriting long-term touring contracts with the Met.
 Cleveland was a particular lucrative stop for the Met, which had no competition in the form of a local opera company, and performances were held in the enormous Public Auditorium, which sat well over 9,000 people.
 The Met's national tours continued until 1986.

 The Met also has a long history of international tours, stretching back to its first European visit to Paris in 1910.
 More recently, the company made a noteworthy tour of Japan in 2011, marking its seventh tour of the country since 1975, in the wake of the Fukushima nuclear disaster that resulted from a severe earthquake and subsequent tsunami.
 The company performed Puccini's La Bohème, Verdi's Don Carlo, and Donizetti's Lucia di Lammermoor.

 Beginning in 2023, the company reinstated tours of the Met Orchestra.
 The European tour in June and July 2023, with stops in London, Paris, and Baden-Baden, marked the orchestra's first tour to Europe in more than 20 years.
 The orchestra made its first-ever tour of Asia in the summer of 2024, performing in Seoul, Hyogo, Tokyo, and Taipei.

+Saudi funding

-In 2025, director Peter Gelb announced that the Met would be beginning an annual winter residency at the Royal Diriyah Opera House in Riyadh for 5 years in exchange for more than $200 million over 8 years from the Kingdom of Saudi Arabia.
+In 2025, director Peter Gelb announced that the Met would be beginning an annual winter residency at the Royal Diriyah Opera House in Riyadh for five years in exchange for more than $200 million over eight years from the Kingdom of Saudi Arabia.
 This donation was in the wake of financial difficulties that had led the Met to withdraw more than a third of the money in its endowment fund.

+In 2026, Gelb stated that the contribution from the Saudis had been delayed and as a result, the Met would be reducing the number of productions in its next season, laying off twenty-two employees, and was considering selling the Marc Chagall murals that had been commissioned for the opera house's lobby.

+On April 23, 2026, Gelb stated that the Saudi funding had been cancelled due to the damage caused to the country's economy by the 2026 Iran war and the oil blockade at the Strait of Hormuz.
+With the collapse of the Saudi funding, the Met faces a $30 million deficit that it needs to fill by July 31, 2026.